 Scotland heat map

-We are working with more than 70 public bodies to provide the Scotland heat map, a tool for identifying heat supply and demand opportunities across Scotland.
+We are working with a large number of public bodies to provide the Scotland Heat Map, a tool for identifying opportunities to reduce carbon emissions from heat in buildings across Scotland.
 It can be used to:

 - identify where there are opportunities for heat networks